openlibhums/memory-alpha/content/pages/support/plugins/books.md

   applicable.

 - Description
-  The book’s description can be provided here.
+  The book's description can be provided here.

 - Pages
   This is the total number of pages.